8 Ways Thru-hiking Prepares You for Life’s Falls

 My friend Darren calls these our “resilience muscles.”

-When you’ve had plenty of chances through the years to face setbacks and figure out how to keep going.
+When you’ve had plenty of chances through the years to face setbacks and you figure out how to keep going.

 And by some combination of upbringing and mentoring and practice and desire?
 You develop what I call “resiliency trail legs.”